MultitudesOfMinions/MultitudesOfMinions.github.io/README.md

 # MultitudesOfMinions.github.io

+Taking a bit of a break on this to work on some other stuff.

 About:
 You control minions (initially just 1) and battle your way through endless defensive towers and heroes.
 You can upgrade your minions, unlock different types of minions, and other misc upgrades.